thuydang/k8s-cluster-ansible/README.md

 ## Usage

+These playbooks are applied to Ubuntu 20.04 baremetals or VMs.

 ### Host group
 Default host group is k8s-all.
 Set the --extra-vars "variable_hosts=newtargets" in ansible-playbook command to override it.